-Credit Review provides an independent, ongoing assessment of credit exposure and related credit risk management processes across the Corporation.
-The scope of Credit Review activities includes all client related transactions that give rise to credit exposure and processes that are designed to manage or monitor such exposure.
-Credit exposure includes credit risk inherent in the entire portfolio, as well as individual credits or transactions in the form of direct outstandings, potential exposure and contingent liabilities that are on- or off-balance sheet.
-The Business Risk Committee of the Board of Directors provides oversight of Credit Review.
+Credit Review provides an independent, ongoing assessment of credit exposure and related credit risk management processes across Northern Trust.
+The scope of Credit Review activities includes all client-related transactions that give rise to credit exposure and processes that are designed to manage or monitor such exposure.
+Credit exposure includes credit risk inherent in the entire portfolio, as well as individual credits or transactions in the form of direct outstandings, potential exposure and contingent liabilities that are on or off balance sheet.